Give students detailed feedback on their work without the grading marathon. Save hours or days with ready-to-use results that you can review and edit.

 Common Errors

-Created by 2 faculty, Grady was custom built for the rigor of university grading.
+Created by faculty invested in excellence, Grady was built for the rigor of higher ed learning.

 Rubric Construction